What we do

 AMU B is located on level 2 at the Royal Blackburn Teaching Hospital.

-- Enter via entrance B
+- Enter via main entrance

-- AMU B is on the right
+- AMU B is on the right-hand side towards the end of that corridor

 Victoria Blackstock (AMU A)